 Purdue University offers an innovative online Master’s degree in Economics designed for individuals with strong analytical backgrounds, such as individuals with undergraduate majors in the STEM (Science, Technology, Engineering and Mathematics) disciplines.

-The MS degree in Economics at Purdue University is a 30-credit-hour program that spans two academic years (19 months).
+The MS degree in Economics at Purdue University is a 30-credit-hour program (standard for MS programs) that spans two academic years (19 months).
 The curriculum is demanding, and taught by a talented and dedicated staff of instructors drawn from the full-time faculty members of the Department of Economics at Purdue University.
 Click on the following link for information on applying to the program: Admission information link

 Advantages of a MS degree in Economics